skerkour/kerkour.com/content/_index.md

 Bloom: An open source, privacy friendly and encrypted productivity app</a>.<br/>
 Also, I write for
 <a href="https://opensourceweekly.org" target="_blank" rel="noopener">OpenSourceWeekly.org</a>:
-a weekly newsletter of the best projects, people and articles on open source, lovely curated by hand.<br/>
+a weekly letter of the best projects, people and articles on open source, lovely curated by hand.<br/>
 Finally, I am a frequent author on the
 <a href="https://fatalentropy.com" target="_blank" rel="noopener">Fatal Entropy blog</a>
 where I share strong opinions